Shopify/FunctionalTableData/README.md

 ### Build Table Cells

-FunctionalTableData holds UITableView cells that conform to the CellConfigType protocol.
-The CellConfigType protocol provides a bit of additional functionality to the cells:
+FunctionalTableData holds UITableView cells that conform to the ViewStateUpdatable protocol.
+The ViewStateUpdatable protocol provides a bit of additional functionality to the cells:
 - The cells are backed by a state object.
-A cell's state must conform to Equatable so FunctionalTableData can update the cell  when the cell's state has changed.
+A cell's State must conform to Equatable, so FunctionalTableData can update the cell when the cell's state has changed.
-- a method must exist that takes the cell's state, and updates the UI.
+- a `updateWithViewData` method must exist that takes the cell's state, and updates the UI.

 Included in FunctionalTableData is a generic helper called `HostCell`.  `HostCell` is a UITableViewCell that accepts a UIView, state object, and a field to determine if the HostCell should honor LayoutMargins or not.
+It implements `ViewStateUpdatable` in a reusable fashion by allowing the State struct to be defined as part of the Generic declaration, and the `updateWithViewData` method is defined as a parameter in the cell's initializer.

 ```swift
 /// The simplest possible version of a cell that displays a label.
 Useful to get started, but in most cases a more robust state should be used allowing more customization.
 typealias LabelCell = HostCell<UILabel, String, LayoutMarginsTableItemLayout>
 ```

-Developers can otherwise build their own UITableViewCells directly and conform to the `CellConfigType` protocol to use them directly with FunctionalTableData.
+Developers can otherwise build their own UITableViewCells directly and conform to the `ViewStateUpdatable` protocol for use with FunctionalTableData if they need more control than what is provided by `HostCell`.

 ### Declare the Table State

-Any time you want to update the data currently being displayed you generate the new table state and pass it off to your instance of the FunctionalTableData.
-FunctionalTableData will compute the differences between the previous table state and the new state, and updating itself as necessary.
+To update the table, generate the new table state and pass it off to the FunctionalTableData instance.
+FunctionalTableData will compute the differences between the previous table state and the new state, and update the backing UITableView as necessary.

-The Table state is made up of many sections.
-The sections need a unique `key`.
-FunctionalTableData uses the key to detect when sections or rows are added, removed, or reordered within the table.
+The table state is made up of many sections.
+Each section requires a unique `key`.
+FunctionalTableData uses the section key to determine when sections or rows are added, removed, or reordered within the table.

-Each section contains a series of rows where each row value must conform to the `CellConfigType` protocol.
+Each section contains a series of rows.
+Each row must conform to the `CellConfigType` protocol.
 Each row also needs a key that is unique within the row's section.

 Each row is also given an instance of that Cell's state.
-When a row's state changes between subsequent calls to `renderAndDiff`, FunctionalTableData will update the row.
+When a row's state changes between subsequent calls to `renderAndDiff`, FunctionalTableData will call the

 Here is a declaration of a simple table: